- 4 beef ribeye steaks (3/4 inch thick and 8 ounces each)

 - 1 tablespoon minced fresh parsley

 - Place a large nonstick skillet over medium heat.
-In batches, brown steaks on both sides, about 1-2 minutes.
+In batches, brown steaks for 1-2 minutes on each side.
 Remove from pan.

 - In same skillet, heat butter over medium-high heat.
 Add onion; cook and stir until tender.
 Add garlic; cook 1 minute longer.
 Stir in broth.